mjamalg/ec2-instance-connect-endpoint/README.md

 # Using EC2 Instance Connect Endpoint

 ### About
-This repo is generally used as a project source for my private Red Hat Ansible Automation Platform server (RHAAP).
-There are 2 playbooks that I use to show the RHAAP in action, one to install docker and one to install jenkins.
-They're located in the "ansible" directory.
-Feel free to use them with your own RHAAP or just with community ansible.
-Enjoy!

-I recently added some Terraform code that sets up a VPC with my "production ready layout":
+The terraform configs in this repo provision a VPC with my "production ready layout":
 - us-east-1 region
 - 10.72.0.0/16 custom VPC CIDR
 - 2 Availability Zones (us-east-1a, us-east-1b)